visgl/loaders.gl/dev-docs/RFCs/v2.0/fetch-option-rfc.md

 # RFC: User definable `fetch` for `load` in loaders.gl

 - **Authors**: Ib Green
-- **Date**:
+- **Date**: Sep 2019
 - **Status**: Draft

 ## Abstract

-This RFC proposes a mechanism for overriding and/or providing options to the `fetch` call that loaders.gl `load` function executes to retrieve data.
+This RFC proposes `options.fetch` as a mechanism for providing options to(and/or overriding) the `fetch` call that loaders.gl `load` function executes to retrieve data.

 ## Overview

 The ability for app to control how data is loaded (or "fetched") is important.

-Apps need to be control options, such
+Apps need to be able to control options, such

 - HTTP method (`GET` or `POST` etc)
 - add request headers
 - set CORS flags
 - etc

+Solutions:

-Most of those things can be done by providing options to fetch, however this may not be enough.
+- Most of these things can be done by providing options to `fetch`, however this may not be enough.

-there are many different techniques and libraries (`XMLHttpRequest`, company-internal libraries etc) that help users load data into the browser, we want to enable users to use the techniques that work for them.
+- There are many different techniques and libraries (`XMLHttpRequest`, company-internal libraries etc) that help users load data into the browser, we want to enable users to use the techniques that work for them.

 ### `load` vs `parse`

 loaders.gl already separates between `load` and `parse` (the latter allowing `fetch` to be called separately), which provides good flexibility in many situations, as it lets applications call any loading method they want.

-However, problems remain:

-- And if the app wants to redefine `fetch` for some loaders, it needs to start distinguishing loaders (which is hard to do with the current loaders.gl API).
 - Some loaders (e.g. gltf) load additional files, currently they provide ad-hoc solutions for the "recursive" fetch operations.

-- (Update: This will no longer apply in v2) Some loaders (mainly image loaders) only support `load`.
-They do not support separate parsing of data, but instead load and parse in a single operation.
+## Design Critera

+- The `fetch` options should automatically (or at least "naturally") extend to e.g. deck.gl (and luma.gl), avoiding designing a similar `fetch` override system twice.

 ### Future considerations: